maxmace/music/_posts/portfolio/2026-05-10-Cassette-Space-1.markdown

 That's a very old joke.
 But then again, this is retro planetarium music.

-While AI often arrives at surrealism by accident, this entire production This entire production was written, recorded and visualized by a real live human being, designed to be a semi- psychedelic survey of both spacetime and dreamtime.
+While AI often arrives at surrealism by accident, this entire production was written, recorded and visualized by a real live human being, designed to be a semi-psychedelic survey of both spacetime and dreamtime.

 ## The Composition